open-tale/open-tale.github.io/_docs/02-characters.md

 These are the steps to create a character within the Open Tale system:

+1. Define its looks, personality and name;
-1. Spend any of the first 20 attribute points;
+2. Spend any of the initial attribute points;
-2. Compute the character's qualities;
+3. Compute the character's qualities;
-3. Choose the character's skills, if intended;
+4. Spend any of the initial skill points;
-4. Set the initial wealth to 1.
+5. Set the initial wealth to 1.

-**Note**: For Magicy based characters, it's fundamental to acquire at least one skill in the very beginning.
+**Note**: For Magicy based characters, it's fundamental to learn at least one active skill in the very beginning of the journey.

 The table below displays the total cost of the initial attribute levels: